Essential Guide to Omnilux Men’S LED Mask

 So why add the 1072nm and will it penetrate well?

 In my LED post with a deep dive of Low level light therapy (LLLT) I noted that researchers have claimed that wavelengths above 860nm tend to have more limited penetration because they are being superficially absorbed by the water in our skin.
+However, there is a dip in water absorption that lines up with the 1000-1100nm band which may explain why NIR wavelengths in this band are gaining popularity for deep penetration and to have a slightly different tissue target in the cells.

 There aren’t many studies with skin rejuvenation outcomes that I could find on the benefits of 1072 wavelengths—but there has been an increase in studies more recently on wavelengths in the 1060-1100 band.
 And there are a few published studies that show the potential for this wavelength to offer significant benefits to the skin.